pip-services/pip-services-docs/content/en/node/expressions/io/iscanner.md

 > peek(): number

-- **returns**: number - A character from the top of the stream or *-1* if stream is empty.
+- **returns**: number - Character from the top of the stream or *-1* if the stream is empty.

 #### peekColumn
-Gets the next character column number
+Gets the next character column number.

 > peekColumn(): number

-- **returns**: number - The next character column number in the stream.
+- **returns**: number - Next character column number in the stream.

 #### peekLine
-Gets the next character line number
+Gets the next character line number.

 > peekLine(): number

-- **returns**: number - The next character line number in the stream.
+- **returns**: number - Next character line number in the stream.

 #### read
-Reads character from the top of the stream.
+Reads a character from the top of the stream.

 > read(): number

-- **returns**: number - A read character or *-1* if stream processed to the end.
+- **returns**: number - Read character or *-1* if the stream is processed to the end.

 #### reset
-Resets scanner to the initial position
+Resets a scanner to the initial position.

 > reset(): void

 #### unread
-Puts the one character back into the stream stream.
+Puts a character back into the stream.

 > unread(): void